sourcevault/nutzen/docs/types.md

 After initilizating a validator with its basetype, you are returned a unit object that can be chained ( infinitely ) using a few operators.

-These operators all accept custom validators but also other `hoplon` validator (`hoplon.types`) objects.
+These operators all accept custom validators but also other `nutzen` validator (`nutzen.types`) objects.

 ### - `and`